Cherreads

 "…What?"

-"The distance," the man continued, finally turning.
-His eyes were hard, the color of weathered flint.
+"The distance," the man said, turning slightly.
+His eyes were the color of weathered flint—patient in the way of things that had outlasted panic.
 "You're treating the city like it's flat.
 Like it's just ground."

 A pause.